puppetlabs/bolt/documentation/inspecting_tasks.md

 ## Show a task list

-View a list of what tasks are installed in the current module path.
+View a list of what tasks are installed in the current modulepath.
 Note that tasks marked with the `private` metadata key are not shown:

 ```